 11. Summarized Prior-Year Information

-The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
+The financial statements include certain prior year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2021.